 \subsection{Adiabatic current and total charge transport}

 Following Ref.~\cite{Niu1984}, we construct an expression for the adiabatic current and connect it to the time derivative in Eq.~\eqref{sup_eq:dtQ2}.
 Similar to our previous discussion, we use a short-hand notation, i.e. $\h^{CPBC}_{\va(\tau)}\equiv \h^{CPBC}_{\va}$.
 Note that after a period of $\tau=T$ the Hamiltonian returns to itself $\h^{CPBC}_{\va(\tau+T)}\equiv \h^{CPBC}_{\va(\tau)}.$ The density matrix associated with the adiabatic evolution is defined as where $\hat\rho^I_{\va(\tau)}\equiv \hat\rho^I_{\va}$ is the density matrix associated with instantaneous eigenstates.
-The time-evolution of the complete density matrix is governed by Dropping higher order terms such as $\partial_\tau\Delta\hat\rho(\tau)$~\cite{Kato1950adiabatic} we obtain for the instantenous density matrix: Further, we can write Here, we used the following identities: First, the instantanoues eigenstates are orthogonal $\braket{\Psi^0_{\va}|\Psi^j_{\va}}=\delta_{0j}$.
+The time-evolution of the complete density matrix is governed by Dropping higher order terms such as $\partial_\tau\Delta\hat\rho(\tau)$~\cite{Kato1950adiabatic} we obtain for the instantaneous density matrix: Further, we can write Here, we used the following identities: First, the instantaneous eigenstates are orthogonal $\braket{\Psi^0_{\va}|\Psi^j_{\va}}=\delta_{0j}$.
 Second, the time derivative of $\partial_\tau \braket{\Psi^0_{\va}|\Psi^j_{\va}}=0$ vanishes and, thus, $\braket{\dot\Psi^0_{\va}|\Psi^j_{\va}}=-\braket{\Psi^0_{\va}|\dot\Psi^j_{\va}}$.
-Moreover, we find Note, that the term proportional to $j=0$ vanish.
-Inserting Eq.~\eqref{sup_eq:timeevrho2} into Eq.~\eqref{sup_eq:0hrhoj} and using the result of Eq.~\eqref{sup_eq:0rhoij} gives: The total charge transport averaged over space\footnote{The generator of the gauge transformation is linear in coordinates, which, as we shall see results in a charge transport along the diagonals, which thus gives rise to the factor $1/L.$} over one period $T$ is defined as follows: where $\hat J$ is the current operator, which, at this point is just a general operator and will be defined later.
-To evaluate the trace, we choose instantaneous eigenstates as our basis and replace $\hat\rho_{\va}$ by Eq.~\eqref{sup_eq:densitym}.
+Moreover, we find Note, that the term proportional to $j=0$ vanishes.
+Inserting Eq.~\eqref{sup_eq:timeevrho2} into Eq.~\eqref{sup_eq:0hrhoj} and using the result of Eq.~\eqref{sup_eq:0rhoij} gives: The total charge transport over one period $T$ averaged over space\footnote{The generator of the gauge transformation is linear in coordinates, which, as we shall see results in a charge transport along the diagonals, which thus gives rise to the factor $1/L.$} is defined as follows: where $\hat J$ is the current operator, which, at this point is just a general operator and will be defined later.
+To evaluate the trace, we choose instantaneous eigenstates as our basis and replace $\hat\rho_{\va}$ with Eq.~\eqref{sup_eq:densitym}.
 Thus, the total charge transport is where $\braket{\cdot}^{jj'}_{\va}\equiv\braket{\Psi^j_{\va}|\cdot|\Psi^{j'}_{\va}}$.
-Moreover, we used that there is no populations of higher energy instantaneous eigenstates, i.e. $\braket{\Delta\hat\rho}_{jj'}=0$ for $j>0$ and $j'>0$ (adiabatic theorem~\cite{Kato1950adiabatic}).
-Since the current is odd under time-reversal symmetry we have $\braket{\hat J}_{00}=-\braket{\hat J}_{00}$.
+We used that there is no population of higher energy instantaneous eigenstates, i.e. $\braket{\Delta\hat\rho}_{jj'}=0$ for $j>0$ and $j'>0$ (adiabatic theorem~\cite{Kato1950adiabatic}).
+Since the current is odd under time-reversal symmetry, we have that $\braket{\hat J}_{00}=-\braket{\hat J}_{00}$.
 As the total charge current per length is real, the first term proportional to $\braket{\hat J}_{00}$ vanishes and we are left with (using Eq.~\eqref{sup_eq:0Deltarhoj}) The expression of the integral looks almost like the expression of Eq.~\eqref{sup_eq:dtQ2}.
 Thus, if we replace the current operator with $\hat J\to -\partial_{\tth}\h^{CPBC}_{\va,i}|_{\tth=0}$ and $C\to C_{c_i}$, we obtain